vigneshshettyin/vigneshshettyin/cl2umdjgr00lhu5nvcb0vfhof.md

 ### Install Docker

-Check out the official docker documentation to install Docker on Ubuntu or blindly run the below commands one after the other.
+Check out the official docker documentation to install Docker on Ubuntu or run the below commands one after the other.

 [Docker Documentation](https://docs.docker.com/engine/install/ubuntu/)